endidi20/endidi20/README.md

-- 🔭 I’m currently working on Programming with Python
+- 🔭 I am working on Design of Exepriments with JMP and Programming with Python
 - 🌱 I’m currently learning Data Structures and Machine Learning Algorithms